Michele Dalton

-Michele Kathryn Dalton (born November 5, 1988) is an American professional soccer goalkeeper, who currently plays for Apollon Ladies of the Cypriot First Division.
+Michele Dalton is a retired American professional soccer goalkeeper.

 Early life

 Dalton was three-time all-conference, all-area and all-sectional selection at John Hersey High School.
 She played her youth club soccer for Chicago Eclipse Select during the 2006–2008 seasons.
 Prior to that, she played for a small, local club Mount Prospect Green and White S.C. from 1993 to 2006.

 University of Wisconsin

 Michele Dalton attended University of Wisconsin between 2007 and 2011.
 As a starter between 2009 and 2011, she recorded 5528 minutes in 58 matches, with 54 goals against at an average of 0.879 per match, 29 wins and 13 ties.
 Dalton was 2011 Big Ten Goalkeeper of the Year, 1st Team All-Conference, NSCAA All-Great Lakes Region 2nd Team and two time team MVP.
 In 2008, Dalton was Academic All-Big Ten.